Wednesday, April 13, 2011

 The Multi-Process Algorithm Sets for Hidden Benefits

-Modeling a multi-process algorithm with a parallel approach modifies the properties of individual processes and entities on internal and external system environments through Global Variables concurrently.
-This approach can contain two distinct phases.
-A modified parameter property must be established in a consolidation process roadmap in the first phase.
-In the second phase, a roadmap of the consolidation process is supposed to align with a target's instance threads.
-Parameter alignment set into array unique key to tackle target property.
-The outcome of multi-process algorithm planning is hidden profits similar to (Fig 1) in the next section.
+In the parallel approach, the algorithm simultaneously modifies the properties of individual processes and entities across internal and external system environments using Global Variables.
+This method can be broken down into two distinct phases.
+The algorithm establishes modified parameter properties within a consolidation process roadmap in the first phase.
+In the second phase, this roadmap aligns with the target's instance threads, ensuring the parameters are appropriately aligned using unique keys to tackle the targeted property.
+The outcome of this planning often leads to hidden profits, as illustrated in the subsequent section (Fig 1).

 Observation: